 - Hold the kettlebell right against your body, and squeeze your arms into your sides.
 Pretend that you are crushing something in your armpits.

-- Form a tripod base by keeping the weight on the mid/back of your foot, and keeping your toes down, particularly your big and baby toes.
-These parts of your foot should remain in contact with the floor for the duration of the exercise.
-Pretend that you are suctioning or screwing your foot to the ground.
+- Form a tripod base by keeping the weight on the mid/back of your feet, and keeping your toes down, particularly your big and baby toes.
+These parts of your feet should remain in contact with the floor for the duration of the exercise.
+Pretend that you are suctioning or screwing your feet to the ground.

-- Before you go, take a deep breath in through your nose (360 degrees of air around the spine), brace your core (5-6), and tuck your ribs towards your hips (close the space in your midsection).
+- Before you go, take a deep breath in through your nose (360 degrees of air around the spine), do a 360 degree brace, and tuck your ribs towards your hips (close the space in your midsection).
 This will stabilize your pelvis and spine, allowing you to focus on your lower body.

-- Now perform a squat and take 3 seconds to lower yourself down to your full depth, stand halfway up, squat back down, and stand back up.
+- Now simultaneously break from your knees and hips, perform a squat and take 3 seconds to lower yourself down to your full depth, stand halfway up, squat back down, and stand back up.
 This is one rep.

 - When you are performing the squat, aim to sit between your heels, and keep your torso in a relatively upright position.